 The ‘Silent’ Years

-The period between the old and new testaments is generally referred to as the 'silent years'.
+The 400 year period between the old and new testaments is generally referred to as the 'silent years', the time during which God did not communicate with His people.

 Following the death of Alexander the Great in 323 B.C., the Greek Empire is divided between four of his generals: Cassander, who takes Macedonia and Greece; Lysimachus, who takes Asia Minor and Thrace; Seleucus, who takes the largest portion of Syria and Babylon; and Ptolemy, who takes Egypt, Arabia and Israel.
 Israel, being the northern extremity of Ptolemy’s region, effectively becomes a buffer state between the south and the north and is caught up in the 150 years of incessant warfare between the two regions.
 These events are foretold in Daniel chapter 11.